The Wellington Academy

-The Wellington Academy, founded in 2009, is an 11–19 non-selective state-funded school near Ludgershall, Wiltshire, England.
+The Wellington Academy, founded in 2009, is an 11–19 non-selective state-funded co-educational day and boarding school near Ludgershall, Wiltshire, England.
 The school has academy status and was initially supported by Wellington College, an independent school in Berkshire.

 History

 The Wellington Academy opened in 2009 on the site of an earlier school.
 Its new building was designed by London-based architects BDP, built by Kier, and was shortlisted in the best academy category for the Building Schools for the Future Awards in 2009.

 The President of the academy is the Duke of York, who performed the official opening of the new campus in November 2011.
 The first Headteacher was Andy Schofield who oversaw its set-up, doubled its size to over 1,000 pupils and established its sixth form.